SigisM/todoapp/README.md

 The App itself is self-explanatory, however there are two things for Celery Tasks and Periodic tasks to be working.

 * Make sure you run the Celery Worker.
-Worker runs scheduled tasks planned by Celery Beat<br />
+Worker runs tasks scheduled by Celery Beat<br />
 `$ celery -A todo_app worker --scheduler django --loglevel=info`

 * Make sure you run the Celery Beat.
 Beat is a scheduller/planner itself<br />